 - f.
 TFCA Regional Funds may be used to fund services only during commuter peak-hours, i.e., 5:00-10:00 AM and/or 3:00-7:00 PM; - g.
-Matching funds must be provided to cover at least 10% of the total project cost, and must include only direct operational costs.
+Matching funds must be provided to cover at least 10% of the total project cost and must include only direct operational costs.
 Administrative costs are not eligible for use as matching funds.
-For shuttle/feeder bus service projects, the total project cost is the sum of direct operational costs (i.e., shuttle driver wages and fuel) and the administrative costs paid for by TFCA Regional Funds; - h.
-Shuttle/feeder bus service applicants must be either: (1) a public transit agency or transit district that directly operates the shuttle/feeder bus service, or (2) a city, county, or any other public agency; and - i.
-Shuttle/feeder bus service applicants must submit a letter of concurrence from the transit district or transit agency that provides service in the area of the proposed route, certifying that the service does not conflict with existing service.

-Projects that would operate in Highly Impacted Communities or Episodic Areas as defined in the Air District Community Air Risk Evaluation (CARE) Program, or in Priority Development Areas (PDAs), may qualify for funding at a higher cost-effectiveness limit (see Policy #2).

-29. Pilot Trip Reduction: The project will reduce single-occupancy commute-hour vehicle trips by encouraging mode-shift to other forms of shared transportation.
+For shuttle/feeder bus service projects, the total project cost is the sum of direct operational costs (i.e., shuttle driver wages and fuel) of the project; - h.
+Project Sponsors must be either: (1) a public transit agency or transit district that directly operates the shuttle/feeder bus service, or (2) a city, county, or any other public agency; - i.
+Applicants must submit a letter of concurrence from all transit districts or transit agencies that provides service in the area of the proposed route, certifying that the service does not conflict with existing service; and - j.
+Projects that would operate in Highly Impacted Communities or Episodic Areas as defined in the Air District Community Air Risk Evaluation (CARE) Program, or in Priority Development Areas (PDAs), may qualify for funding at a higher cost-effectiveness limit (see Policy #2). - 29.
+Pilot Trip Reduction: The project will reduce single-occupancy commute-hour vehicle trips by encouraging mode-shift to other forms of shared transportation.
 Pilot projects are defined as projects that serve an area where no similar service was available within the past three years, or will result in significantly expanded service to an existing area.
-Funding is designed to provide the necessary initial capital for the startup of Pilots, with the goal of transitioning the project to be financially self-sustaining within three years from the project's start date:

-- a.
-The proposed project must be located in a Highly Impacted Community or Episodic Area as defined in the Air District Community Air Risk Evaluation (CARE) Program, or in a Priority Development Area (PDA); - b.
-Applicants must demonstrate the project will reduce single-occupancy commute-hour vehicle trips and result in a reduction in emissions of criteria pollutants; - c.
-The proposed service must be available for use by the public; - d.
-Applicants must attend a mandatory pre-application workshop to discuss their proposed project with the Air District; and - e.
-Applicants must provide a written plan documenting steps that would be taken to ensure that the project will be financially self-sustaining within three years.

-In addition, for pilot service projects:

-- f.
-Applicants must demonstrate that they have attempted to have the service provided by the local transit agency.
-Applicants must provide the transit agency's evaluation of the need for service to the proposed area, and a letter denying service to the project's proposed area, including the basis for denial of service; - g.
-Applicants must provide data and/or other evidence demonstrating the public's need for the service, including a demand assessment survey and letters of support from potential users; - h.
-Pilot shuttle/feeder bus and ridesharing service projects must comply with all applicable requirements in policies #28 and #30. - 30.
+Funding is designed to provide the necessary initial capital to a public agency for the start-up of a pilot project so that by the end of the third year of the trip reduction project's operation, the project will be financially self-sustaining or require minimal public funds, such as grants, to maintain its operation: - a.
+Applicants must demonstrate the project will reduce single-occupancy commute-hour vehicle trips and result in a reduction in emissions of criteria pollutants; - b.
+The proposed service must be available for use by all members of the public; - c.
+Applicants must provide a written plan documenting steps that would be taken to ensure that the project will be financially self-sustaining or require minimal public funds to maintain its operation by the end of the third year; - d.
+If the local transit provider is not a partner, the applicant must demonstrate that they have attempted to have the service provided by the local transit agency.
+The transit provider must have been given the first right of refusal and determined that the proposed project does not conflict with existing service; - e.
+Applicants must provide data and/or other evidence demonstrating the public's need for the service, including a demand assessment survey and letters of support from potential users; - f.
+Pilot trip reduction projects that propose to provide shuttle/feeder bus and ridesharing service projects must comply with all applicable requirements in policies #28 and #30; and

+- g.
+Funding will be prioritized for projects located in a Highly Impacted Community or Episodic Area as defined in the Air District Community Air Risk Evaluation (CARE) Program, or in a Priority Development Area (PDA). - 30.
 Existing Regional Ridesharing Services: The project will provide carpool, vanpool, and other rideshare services.
 For TFCA Regional Fund eligibility, ridesharing projects must be comprised of riders from at least five counties within Air District's jurisdiction, with no one county accounting for more than 80% of all riders, as verified by documentation submitted with the application.